-The increase in IDEXX VetLab consumables revenue was primarily due to higher sales volumes for our Catalyst consumables, and to a lesser extent, ProCyte Dx consumables.
-These increases were supported by an expansion of our instruments installed base, growth in testing by new and existing customers, our expanded menu of available tests, and to a lesser extent, benefits from higher average unit sales prices.
+The increase in IDEXX VetLab consumables revenue was primarily due to higher sales volumes for our Catalyst consumables and, to a lesser extent, ProCyte consumables.
+These increases were supported by an increase in testing utilization across regions, high customer retention levels, and expansion of our global premium instrument installed base.